LucvandenBrand/lucvandenbrand.github.io/_posts/2020-2-23-Text-adventure.markdown

 This idea of a graph is a very useful mental model to have, as we can now give **meaning** to each path in our tree, from root to leaf.
 As long as the user provides a sequence of characters that allow us to traverse the tree, the user wrote a correct statement!
 If not, we have a pretty good idea of where we diverted from our tree and what kind of feedback to give.

 ## How to write recursive decent parsers
+You might be tempted to start writing your string-parsing code immediately, but hold your horses!
+Good code makes use of abstraction, and the first layer of abstraction we should be writing is concerned with **tokenizing** our user input.
+A **Token** can be described using the struct below.

+{% highlight C %}
+{% raw %}
+typedef struct
+{
+    TokenType type;
+    const char * value;
+} Token;
+{% endraw %}
+{% endhighlight %}

+Where every Token has a TokenType, which is an enum describing the kind of token we are dealing with, and a value containing any additional information potentially associated with the token.
+For example we might have a token of type TAKE and an empty value, followed by a token of type ITEM, with a value containing "shortbread".
+We can simply be concerned with the types of our tokens and the values they contain, _and little to none of the parsing code will have to be rewritten if we translate our entire game to another language!_ So, how do we write a **Tokenizer?**

+### Writing a tokenizer
+Writing a tokenizer becomes really easy once you've done it once or twice (which is the reason we have programs that write this code for you).
+We create a loop which iterates until all input has been processed, and within this loop we repeatedly _try_ to match the current unprocessed part of our input with one of the token types we defined.
+If none of our tokens match, we either ignore the input (allowing you to say things like `Take the shortbread already!` without `already` being a known token) or we raise an error (such as when tokenizing a C source file).
+This process can be summarized with a little piece of C pseudocode:

+{% highlight C %}
+{% raw %}
+while (index < input_size)
+{
+    Token token;
+    if (acceptToken(TAKE, input, &token, &index))
+        addToken(&tokenList, token);
+    else if (acceptToken(WALK, input, &token, &index))
+        addToken(&tokenList, token);
+    .
+    .
+    .
+    if (acceptToken(ITEM), input, &token, &index)
+        addToken(&tokenList, token);
+    else // No token was matched, try to simply skip a character. index++;
+}
+return tokenList;
+{% endraw %}
+{% endhighlight %}

+This will result in a neat languague-agnostic list of Tokens, ready to be parsed by our **Parser**.

+### Writing a parser
+Finally, the juicy part.
+Parsing our Tokens and performing in-game actions as a result actually follows a very similar stucture as to our above tokenizer: we loop trough our tokens and try to match full grammatically correct `STATEMENT`s.